 The cost per person at risk in China was low compared with other countries.20,39 Among 87 malaria-endemic countries that received financial support from international donors to control malaria from 2008 to 2012, China (>56 million people living in endemic districts) ranked 2nd in terms of the size of population at risk of malaria, but it ranked 82nd in terms of the amount of international funding invested per person.20,39 Furthermore, as international support wanes due to the decreasing burden of malaria, it is the central and local governments of China who will continue to fund malaria elimination activities, and ensure that the universal coverage of interventions is maintained for the second-half of the elimination program and post-elimination era.
 Resurgence of malaria may occur if control and surveillance measures are scaled back too early following elimination, and consistent financing is necessary to avoid this.6,40,41 Malaria elimination in China may be currently underfunded relative to the frequency of parasite importation and the size of the population living in areas at risk of malaria, and increased funding could be crucial for elimination efforts.

 This study had some limitations.
 It is possible that not all improvements in the malaria situation were attributable to the elimination activities.
 For example, it is known that socioeconomic development can be associated with reduced malaria in urban areas,42 and China has undergone substantial socioeconomic growth and unprecedented urbanization.43 These changes could have contributed to a decrease in malaria prevalence, irrespective of malaria control and elimination activities.
-The number of malaria cases identified in the present study might be an underestimate if some cases did not seek treatment, or imported malaria was misdiagnosed in malaria-free areas or hard-to-reach areas, even though the individual case-based malaria surveillance system in China operated well during the malaria elimination stage.23 Furthermore, the cost calculations do not include funding from governments at national and sub-national levels to support the salaries of department of health staff at county level or above who were responsible for most of the malaria elimination activities (e.g. surveillance, data collection, vector control and diagnosis).
+The number of malaria cases identified in the present study might be an underestimate if some cases did not seek treatment, or imported malaria was misdiagnosed in malaria-free areas or hard-to-reach areas, even though the individual case-based malaria surveillance system in China operated well during the malaria elimination stage.23 Furthermore, the cost calculations did not include funding from governments at national and sub-national levels to support the salaries of department of health staff at county level or above who were responsible for most of the malaria elimination activities (e.g. surveillance, data collection, vector control and diagnosis), and the direct costs of eliminating malaria incurred by the governments at sub-national levels were also not included.
 Additionally, the costs of treatment of malaria provided by physicians and the costs of patients for malaria related expenditure were not included in the study because of difficulties in obtaining adequate data.

 The results of this study show that the malaria burden in China fell substantially during the study period, with substantial financial support from international and domestic funds.
 Elimination is a realistic aim, and the benefits are not only local, but also international if elimination in China acts to reduce or delay the spread of artemisinin resistance from the Mekong region.
 However, the foreseeable challenges presented here need national attention to achieve the goal of malaria elimination in China by 2020.
 Investment needs to be maintained and ideally increased to target resources towards the remaining high-burden and high importation regions, and strong surveillance and response systems need to be maintained to monitor residual transmission in endemic areas.
-Monitoring the risk of importation and the transmission potential in importation risk areas will ensure that elimination is sustained and will form a cornerstone of post-2015 elimination strategies in China.7
+Monitoring the risk of importation and predicting the onward transmission potential in importation risk areas using a substantial early warning tool with robust spatiotemporal models linking to disease data and different environmental factors will ensure that elimination is sustained and will form a cornerstone of post-2015 elimination strategies in China.7

 Authors' contributions